 Who is Likely to Suffer from not Complying?

 Self-hosted checkouts are likely to experience the most issues if they do not update their checkout flows to contain SCA approved authentication.
 When a customer begins the checkout process, and the bank’s systems trigger a ‘card not present’ verification challenge, if a site is not capable of complying and presenting the customer with an additional verification method the transaction will not be approved by the related financial institution.

 This problem can swiftly have a detrimental effect on an eCommerce company if they don't take it upon themselves to rectify the issue.
 With the dominance of WordPress in web design, there are a vast number of online merchants who use WooCommerce, the ‘go to’ eCommerce plugin for WordPress; SCA regulations could disproportionately impact them over other merchants who ply their trade on eCommerce carts such as Shopify.
-Which may play a factor when merchants weigh up the pros and cons on whether fully managed carts such as Shopify are worth it.
+SCA may be the push many merchants with older websites need to start their upgrading process, and considerations there may play a factor when merchants weigh up the pros and cons on whether fully managed carts such as Shopify are worth it.

 Woocommerce merchants, act fast!